Terry Rogers (Australian politician)

-He is a Fellow of the Institute of Charetered Accountants Australia & New Zealand and a Fellow of the Governance Institute of Australia.
+He is a Fellow of the Institute of Chartered Accountants Australia & New Zealand and a Fellow of the Chartered Governance Institute of Australia.

 He is the Principal of TWR Group Chartered Accountants with offices in Margate and Woolloongabba., A director of TWR Group Financial Services Pty Ltd and Australia China Freetrade Pty Ltd.

 Partner Sharyn Lee Crosby (born 17 August 1967) Box Hill Victoria.